vijaymathew/slogan/README.md

-Slogan is a general purpose expression oriented programming language with facilities for concurrent computing.
+Slogan is a general purpose functional programming language with facilities for concurrent computing.
 This implementation comes with an interpreter and a compiler for generating platform specific executable binaries.

 ###Building and running Slogan